caktus/django-timepiece/README.rst

  * `py27-1.4` - Test using Python 2.7 and Django 1.4.x

 You can run any of the environments listed above using: `tox -e name`

-A python module, `run_tests.py`, is also included if you do not want to run tests using Tox.
-The tests are run using Django's default test runner.
-It accepts an optional argument, `run_tests.py jenkins`, that runs the tests using django-jenkins.

 History
 -------